Ignaz von Döllinger: Early life

 Born at Bamberg, Bavaria, Döllinger came from an intellectual family, his grandfather and father having both been eminent physicians and professors of medical science; his mother's family were equally accomplished.
-Young Döllinger was first educated in the gymnasium at Würzburg, where he acquired a knowledge of Italian.
+Döllinger was first educated in the gymnasium at Würzburg, where he learned Italian.
 A Benedictine monk taught him English privately.
-He began to study natural philosophy at the University of Würzburg, where his father now held a professorship.
-In 1817 he began the study of mental philosophy and philology, and in 1818 turned to the study of theology, which he believed to lie beneath every other science.
-He also learned Spanish at the university.
-He particularly devoted himself to an independent study of ecclesiastical history, a subject very indifferently taught in Roman Catholic Germany at that time.
-In 1820 he became acquainted with Victor Aimé Huber (1800–1869), who influenced him greatly.
+He began to study philosophy at the University of Würzburg, where his father held a professorship.
+In 1817, he added philology, and, in 1818, turned to theology.
+He learned Spanish at the university.
+He particularly devoted himself to church history.
+In 1820, he became acquainted with Victor Aimé Huber (1800–1869), who was to influence him greatly.

 Career

-After studying at the ecclesiastical seminary in Bamberg, on 5 April 1822 he was ordained a Roman Catholic priest for the Diocese of Bamberg, and in November, was appointed chaplain at Markscheinfeldt in Middle Franconia.
-In 1823 he became professor of ecclesiastical history and canon law in the lyceum at Aschaffenburg.
+After studying at the seminary in Bamberg, on 5 April 1822 he was ordained a Roman Catholic priest for the Diocese of Bamberg, and in November, was appointed chaplain at Markscheinfeldt in Middle Franconia.
+In 1823 he became professor of church history and canon law in the lyceum at Aschaffenburg.
 He then took his doctoral degree, and in 1826 became professor of theology at the University of Munich, where he spent the rest of his life.
 About this time he brought upon himself the criticism of Heinrich Heine, who was then editor of a Munich paper.
-The unsparing satirist described the professor's face as the "gloomiest" in the whole procession of ecclesiastics which took place on Good Friday.
+The unsparing satirist described the professor's face as the "gloomiest" in the whole procession of clerics on Good Friday.

-In 1836 Döllinger made his first visit to England, and met a number of leading English intellectuals, including John Henry Newman and William Gladstone, with whom he maintained lifelong contact.
-For many years, a number of young Englishmen boarded with him in Munich and received direction in their studies; among them Lord Acton.
-Acton had been denied entry to the University of Cambridge because he was a Catholic, and subsequently went to Munich where he studied at the University and resided Döllinger's house.
+In 1836, Döllinger made his first visit to England, and met a number of leading English intellectuals, including John Henry Newman and William Gladstone, with whom he maintained lifelong contact.
+For many years, a number of young Englishmen boarded with him in Munich; among them was Lord Acton.
+Acton had been denied entry to the University of Cambridge because he was a Catholic, and subsequently went to Munich where he studied at the University.
 They became lifelong friends.
-Döllinger inspired in him a deep love of historical research and a profound conception of its functions as a critical instrument in the study of sociopolitical liberty.
+Döllinger inspired in him a deep love of historical research and its function as a critical instrument.